geomagpy/MARTAS/README.md

         sudo nano /etc/martas/telegram.cfg

 Insert your bot_id (token) and the user_id.
 Thats it.
-Then you can use testnote.py to for testing whether its working.
+Then you can use testnote.py to for testing whether its working (eventually you must run this command two times with a different message).

         python3 MARTAS/app/testnote.py -n telegram -m "Hello World, I am here" -c /etc/martas/telegram.cfg -l TestMessage -p /home/user/test.log

 ### 7.4 Support for NAGIOS/ICINGA